Startup America: Commitments

 Department of Energy Funds Innovation Ecosystems

-DOE’s Innovation Ecosystems Initiative is funding 5 “innovation ecosystems” that accelerate the movement of cutting-edge energy efficiency and renewable energy technologies from university laboratories into the market.
+DOE’s Innovation Ecosystems Initiative funded 5 “innovation ecosystems” that accelerate the movement of cutting-edge energy efficiency and renewable energy technologies from university laboratories into the market.
 Located in five distinct geographic regions across the United States, the university- and nonprofit-led Innovation Ecosystems unite the strengths of experts in universities, business, finance, government, research institutes, and economic development organizations.
 These consortia provide clean energy technology innovators and entrepreneurs with services in intellectual property protection and business mentoring, as well as opportunities to compete for venture capital and other financial investment partnerships.
 The five ecosystems are University of Central Florida, University of Utah, Clean Energy Trust, Fraunhofer, and University of California - San Diego.
+Over the course of the program, the Initiative has supported more than 150 startups across the country and attracted over $100 million in follow-on funding, leveraging $5.25 million in EERE funding.
 Learn more.

 Department of Energy Launches “America's Next Top Energy Innovator” Challenge